mozilla/global-sprint/_articles/project-lead-guide.md

   - _articles/project-lead/templates.md
 ---

-Project leads have a pivotal role in the Global Sprint.
+**Project leads have a pivotal role in the Global Sprint.
 Your creativity and your ability to connect and inspire participants draws new ideas and collaborative energy to the event-- and your project!
+[Register your project here!](https://goo.gl/forms/AcPeWqeHzcfFEbEh2)**

 As a Project Lead, you should have a basic understanding of open practices, specifically:

 * designing and documenting your project so it’s easy for anyone to understand
 * inviting and encouraging participants, welcoming many diverse viewpoints and skill sets